-Book Online
+Generation World Book Online

-To access the online services go to Instructional Resources.
-Library media specialists can provide username and passwords.
+To access the online services go to Classlink.

-Discovery Education Streaming
+Discovery Education

 An online digital video-on-demand service brought to you by Discovery Education.
 You have access to over 4,000 videos to enhance your curriculum complete with teacher's guides, blackline masters and correlations to standards.
+Discovery Education is available in Classlink.